Professor of Statistics

 A Web metasite called StatCodes is being maintained at the Center for Astrostatistics website.
 It provides hypertext links to many statistical codes useful for astronomy and related fields.

-Babu is a Fellow of the American Association for the Advancement of Science (AAAS), a Fellow of the Institute of Mathematical Statistics (IMS), a Fellow of the American Statistical Association (ASA), an elected member of the International Statistical Institute (ISI), an elected member of the International Astronomical Union (IAU) and a 1997-1999 Twinning Fellow of the National Research Council (NRC).
+Babu is a Fellow of the American Association for the Advancement of Science (AAAS), a Fellow of the Institute of Mathematical Statistics (IMS), a Fellow of the American Statistical Association (ASA), an elected member of the International Statistical Institute (ISI), an elected member of the International Astronomical Union (IAU), a Fellow of the International Astrostatistics Association (IAA) and a 1997-1999 Twinning Fellow of the National Research Council (NRC).
 Chair, IMS Committee on Fellows 2002-2003, and member of the IMS Committee on Fellows 2001-2004.
 Research Professor, Mathematical Sciences Research Institute, Berkeley January - March 2005.
 Chair, Program Leaders Committee, SAMSI Astrostatistics Program January - May 2006.
 Program Chair, 2016-17 Program on Statistical, Mathematical and Computational Methods for Astronomy (ASTRO) August 2016 - May 2017.
+Babu received a 2016 Outstanding Contributions to Astrostatistics Award from IAA.

 Babu led the Master of Applied Statistics Program in the Department of Statistics at Penn State as its Professor-in-charge until 2007.
 This is a professional masters degree program that aims to provide its graduates with employable, highly sought after skills in Applied Statistics demanded by government agencies, consulting firms and industries.